en

 Chayagasaka Park Hydrandreas

-Located in the eastern part of Nagoya is Chayagasaka Park, filled with 4,300 hydrangea flowers.
-The park is built around the Chayagasaka pond and has walking paths running through the park.
-The park makes a great place to escape from the city’s hustle and get some fresh air.
+Located in the eastern part of Nagoya, Chayagasaka Park is filled with 4,300 hydrangea flowers.
+The park is built around Chayagasaka Pond and has walking paths running throughout.
+It is a great place to escape the city’s hustle and get some fresh air.

 Chayagasaka Park (茶屋ヶ坂公園)